FHIR/vscode-fsh/README.md

 ## How to Download

-In Visual Studio Code, go to the VS Code Extension Marketplace and download the `vscode-language-fsh` extension.
+In Visual Studio Code, go to the VS Code Extension Marketplace and download the `vscode-fsh` extension.
 Once activated, this extension's features should be automatically implemented.

 ## Language Features